 The direct generation of electricity from solar energy is based on the photovoltaic effect which refers to the fact photons of light knock electrons into a higher state of energy.
-Although the first application of photovoltaics was to power spacecrafts, there are many PV power generation for everyday life applications such as grid isolated houses, boats, pumps for water extraction, electric cars, roadside emergency telephones and remote sensing.
+Although the first application of photovoltaics was to power spacecrafts, there are many PV power generation for everyday life applications such as grid isolated houses, pumps for water extraction, electric cars, roadside emergency telephones and remote sensing [Carrasco et al., 2006, Liserre et al., 2010].

-Concentrating solar thermal (CST) systems use optical devices (usually mirrors) and sun tracking systems to concentrate a large area of sunlight into a smaller receiving area.
+Concentrating solar thermal (CST) systems use optical devices (usually mirrors) and Sun tracking systems to concentrate a large area of sunlight into a smaller receiving area.
 The concentrated solar energy is then used as a heat source for a conventional power plant.
 A wide range of concentrating technologies exist.
-The main concentrating concepts are: a) parabolic troughs, b) solar dishes, c) linear

-Fresnels, and d) solar power towers.
+The main concentrating concepts are: a) parabolic troughs, b) solar dishes, c) linear Fresnels, and d) solar power towers.
 The main purpose of the concentrating solar energy is to produce high temperatures and therefore high thermodynamic efficiencies.